-Posted January 8th, 2014 in Uncategorized
+Posted January 8th, 2014 in Education, Great Lakes Data

 School is back in session and that means science teachers across southern Lake Michigan will be turning their sights to the Great Lakes.
 For the AP Environmental Science class at Zion-Benton Township High School, though, the issues facing nearby Lake Michigan have been in focus since the start of the year.